ConsolidationMarket

 A single marina is a lifestyle business.
 A portfolio of 50+ marinas is a platform with procurement leverage, centralized back office, and a national brand.
 The economics improve dramatically at scale:

-• Insurance: 20-30% savings on portfolio policies
+• Insurance: portfolio-level savings on bundled policies

 • Technology: Centralized reservation and marina management systems